s-rayleigh/iridium-framework/README.md

 $ cd iridium-framework
 ```
 [repository]: https://github.com/s-rayleigh/iridium-framework
-3. Choose required modules in the file `config.json`.
+3. Choose required modules in the file [config.js](config.js).
 4. Build iridium-framework with `gulp`:
 ```sh
 $ gulp build
 ```
-Built version will be in `dist` directory.
+Built version will be in `assembly` directory.
-Directory `dist/modules` contains separate module files for including into the page.
 ## Examples
 Examples of using project are in `examples` directory.
 Every html file in that directory demonstrate work of appropriate module.
+## Modules
+* core - Contains basic functions.
+* net - Methods for working with the network.
+* builder - Creating HTML structures from javascript objects.
+* svg - Tools for working with SVG.
+* touchable
+* tooltips - Tooltips.
+* data_list

+Other modules are in development.
 ## Copyright and license
 Copyright 2017 Vladislav Pashaiev.